 The findings are helping SEQ Water to prioritise their actions.
 “We’re talking infrastructure investment of millions of dollars,” says Myatt.
 “So it’s making us confident it will have a significant effect.”

-In 2017, Tropical Cyclone Debbie devastated Queensland, northern New South Wales and northern New Zealand.
+In 2017, Tropical Cyclone Debbie and its remnants devastated Queensland, northern New South Wales and northern New Zealand.
 In Lismore, it pushed the Wilsons River to a peak of 11.59 metres, breaching a levee built in 2005 for the first time.
 The peak was not as high as previous floods in 1954 and 1974, but the speed of the river’s rise was noteworthy.
 Earlier events have typically followed extended periods of rain.
 Debbie dumped most of its rain in 24 hours, and it happened in a year without the La Niña conditions that have typically contributed to earlier devastating floods on the east coast.

 Meet the Academic | Professor Ataur Rahman